VegaASM/Artemis/README.md

 **Is there any other notes to be aware of?**

+Currently, Artemis can only execute basic instructions and execute in physical memory.

-Valid simulated memory addresses are the following ranges
+Valid simulated physical memory addresses are the following ranges
 * 0x00000000 thru 0x017FFFFF
 * 0x10000000 thru 0x13FFFFFF